sapcc/digicert-issuer/config/samples/README.md

 4. The cert-manager will create the corresponding *CertificateRequest*, which can be seen using `kubectl get certificaterequest`.

-5. This controller will ensure the certificate is being issued by the Digicert API.
+5. This controller will ensure the certificate is being issued by the Digicert API and stored in the specified secret.
+   Verify the `tls.crt` and `tls.key` are present in the secret: `kubectl get secret -o yaml somednsname-tld`